demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 That data context that is being exposed by the SQLProvider uses the [unit of work](https://martinfowler.com/eaaCatalog/unitOfWork.html) pattern underneath.

-So, while using SQLProvider in an application that can be used by mutiple users concurrently, we need to create a new data context for every request from the user that invovles database operation.
+So, while using SQLProvider in an application that can be used by multiple users concurrently, we need to create a new data context for every request from the user that involves database operation.

 Let's assume that we have a function `getDataContext`, that takes a connection string and returns its associated SQLProvider's data context.
 There are two ways that we can use this function to create a new data context per request.

 1. For every database layer function, we can pass the connection string and inside that function that we can call the `getDataContext` using the connection string.

-2. An another option would be modifying the `getDataContext` function to return an another function that takes a parameter of type `uint` and returns the data context of the provided connection string.
+2. An another option would be modifying the `getDataContext` function to return an another function that takes a parameter of type `unit` and returns the data context of the provided connection string.

-We are going to use the second option as its hides the details of getting a underlying data context.
+We are going to use the second option as its hides the details of getting an underlying data context.

 Let's see it in action to understand it better

-As a first step, define a type that represent the factory function to create a data context.
+As a first step, define a type that represents the factory function to create a data context.

 ```fsharp
 // src/FsTweet.Web/Db.fs
 // ...